x94fujo6rpg/AzurLaneFleet/README.md

 now shoud load data from CN Wiki version **(irreversible)**

 ## Update
+**2021-12-09**
+- now will only fetch icon that is missing form cache database
+  - unless there is a force update

 **2021-12-08**
 - bug fix:
   - when dump data, if equip level is 0, it will be set to 10